ThePieBaker90/On-The-Rim/Player States/Germlines/Elf.md

 tags:
   - Germline
 ---
 *Elves evolved from humans on lush, hard to navigate planets.
-Their skin color and faster speed help them to navigate and hide among the foliage.*
+Their skin color and faster speed help them to navigate and live among the foliage.*
 - **Size:**
 	- Medium, around 6-7ft tall generally
 - **Speed:**